 Positive displacement water pumps, sometimes called rotary pumps, are very efficient due to the fact that they remove air from the lines and thus eliminate the need to bleed the air.
 These pumps are also effective for dealing with high-viscosity liquids.

 The primary drawback of positive displacement pumps is that they require a very small clearance between the rotating pump and the outer edge of the unit.
 As a result, the rotation must occur at very slow speeds.
 If the pump is operated at higher speeds, the liquids can erode and eventually reduce the efficiency of the water pump.

 Water Pump Features and Specs

-- Motor Type: You can choose between power, gas, diesel, hydraulic or manual types.
+- Motor type/fuel type: electric, gas, diesel, hydraulic, or manual

 - Head—total head discharge, or maximum pump power, suitable for the intended application